Dickie Pride: Personal life

 In his early years, Pride was in a relationship with a local girl named Mandy Atkinson.
-Their romance lasted, until he became famous.
-In 1959, Pride's misbehaviour got him in trouble with the law for stealing a car, he was then put on probation.
-In addition to mental health problems, Pride was under the influence of drugs, including heroin.
-In 1962, he married Patricia Arkell.
-Three years later on 11 May 1965, she gave birth to their son at the Weir Maternity Hospital in Central London.
+Their romance lasted until Pride was signed to Larry Parnes.
+In 1959, Pride's misbehaviour got him in trouble with the law for stealing a car, for which he was put on probation.
+In addition to having mental health problems, Pride was under the influence of drugs, including heroin.
+On 23 March 1962, Pride married Patricia Arkell.
+Three years later on 11 May 1965, she gave birth to their son Richard Ludt, at the Weir Maternity Hospital in Central London.
 Due to Pride's musical frustrations and their experiments with drugs, the marriage fell apart.
 Shortly after they divorced, Patricia had custody of their son.
 She then remarried and emigrated to the United States.

-Richard committed suicide on 10 October 2011.
-Patricia passed away at the age of 72, on 11 April 2014.
+Richard committed suicide on 10 October 2011, aged 46.
+Patricia died from complications of Alzheimer's disease at the age of 72, on 11 April 2014.

 Pride moved back home to live with his mother and sister, Anne.
 His heroin addiction got worse over time, from visiting the various jazz clubs in London.
 In 1967, he was submitted to a psychiatric clinic, where a lobotomy was performed.
 They inserted radioactive particles, into the frontal lobe of his brain.
 For a year Pride had control over his habit and his appearance improved, but in the end he fell back on drugs.